Our continued commitment to providing safe access to health care

 - General primary care (for urgent and non-urgent health concerns)

-- Initiation of hormone therapy
+- Initiation and continuation of hormone therapy (also known as hormone replacement therapy or HRT)

 - Sexually transmitted infection (STI) testing and treatment